SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 	self layout add: newButton expand: false
 ```

-For removing a button from the layout, we  first check if there is a button that we can remove.
-If yes, we just remove the last button.
+We just remove the last button.
 Then, if there are no more buttons left to remove, we disable the remove button.

 ```
 DynamicButtons >> removeFromLayout